afariha/SubSumE/README.md

 * Intent-based summaries created human annotators.

-Each datapoint file in [user_summary_jsons]() folder contains a json containing summaries of Wikipedia pages of eight states with following keys:
+Each datapoint file in the directory `user_summary_jsons` contains a json containing summaries of Wikipedia pages of eight states with following keys:
 * **intent** : Summarization intent provided to human annotators for generating the summary
 * **summaries**: List of summary jsons for eight states assigned to the annotator.
 Each json in